vedantnaik/CS6240MapReduceSpring2016/readme.txt

 -------------------------------------------------------------------
 - You will have to specify the local path where the log and output files will be downloaded in the script.cfg file.
 The places are marked with <DOWNLOAD_PATH>
 - You will have to specify your bucket name on S3 in the script.cfg file.
 The places are marked with <BUCKET_NAME>
-- You will have to plug in the paths into the Makefile, and the paths are labelled

 Instructions to run the program on pseudo mode:
 -----------------------------------------------